vantage-sh/docs.vantage.sh/docs/tagging.md

     <img alt="A Cost Report with a filter for AWS and GCP team tag of data" width="80%" src="/img/virtual-tag-consolidate-report.png" />
 </div>

-##### Example 3: Using Flexible Match to Consolidate similar Tag Values
+##### Example 3: Using Flexible Match to Consolidate Similar Tag Values

-Your teams have non-standardized tagging conventions that have resulted in many different forms of casing.
-Team A now has many different permutations of their Team tag when looking across their usage, such as `teamA`, `team_a`, `team-a`, and `Team A` .
-[Flexible Match](https://docs.vantage.sh/cost_reports/#flexible_match) is an easy way to match for all of these variants, as well as future variants, in a single tag configuration.
+Your teams use inconsistent tagging conventions, resulting in multiple variations in casing and formatting.
+For example, Team A’s tag appears in several forms across usage data, such as `teamA`, `team_a`, `team-a`, and `Team A`.
+You can use the [flexible match](/cost_reports/#flexible-match) filter option to match for all of these variants, as well as future variants, in a single tag configuration.

 ###### Step 1: Create a New Tag